onthebusiness/harelang.org/content/evangelism.md

 [0]: https://lists.sr.ht/~sircmpwn/hare-evangelism

-[^1]: Be careful not to abandon tutorials to bitrot -- consider updating them as
+[^1]: Be careful not to abandon tutorials to bitrot &mdash; consider updating
-    the language develops and they become outdated, or linking to official (maintained) resources on the subject where possible.
+    them as the language develops and they become outdated, or linking to official (maintained) resources on the subject where possible.

 ## Bad ideas